FedericoBrignola/doppelganger/README.md

 ---

+This is an University project developed by Giulia Ciancarelli and Federico Brignola at Sapienza University Of Rome.

+---

 Doppelganger is an AI project aiming at the induction of models of strategies starting from observed behaviors.
 For example, we'll want to find the strategy model adopted by a person that plays a specific game.
 To test the performance and efficiency of our algorithms, we used a simplified version of the classic snake game.

 # The project structure